mjgroth/deephys/docs/source/usage.rst

     )
   test.save()

-Note that ``model`` is the model that was created at the beginning.
-The wrapper create a file called ``Data_Distribution_1.test``, which can used in Deephys.
+Note that ``dp_model`` is the model that was defined at the beginning of the process.
+This will create a file called ``Data_Distribution_1.test``, which can visualized in Deephys.

 You can add more layers to the visualization by just adding them in the state list.

-🤯 Make sure that the list passed to ``state`` follow the same order as in the dictionary in ``layers`` when defining the model.
+🤯 IMPORTANT: Make sure that the list passed to ``state`` follow the same order as when defining the model  in ``layers``.

 🎏 Remember to follow step 1 and 2 for each dataset distribution separately.
+This will generate a different visualization file for each distribution that can then be visualized in Deephys all together.

 ..
 Extracting Activations From Data